Border apprehensions were up 88 percent in fiscal year 2019, agency says

 Months after his predecessor declared the immigration system is broken, the head of Customs and Border Protection returned to El Paso, Texas, to boast of an 88 percent jump in border apprehensions over last year.

-Acting CBP Commissioner Mark Morgan praised the past year of work by CBP, which he said it accomplished even though Congress “refused to get off the sidelines” and its members “refused to do their job”.
+Acting CBP Commissioner Mark Morgan praised the past year of work by CBP, which he said it was able to accomplish even though Congress “refused to get off the sidelines” and its members “refused to do their job.”

-Morgan’s news conference announcing the cumulative statistics for the period from Oct.
-1, 2018 to Sept.
-30 of this year, was held in front of a section of border barrier in El Paso.
+Morgan’s news conference announcing the cumulative statistics for fiscal 2019, from Oct.
+1, 2018, to Sept.
+30, was held in front of a section of border barrier in El Paso.

 Kevin McAleenan, former CBP commissioner and acting secretary of the Department of Homeland Security, had held a news conference at the border in March and declared the immigration system broken.
 At the time, CBP was detaining immigrants for days beneath a bridge.

-Morgan hit some of the same points as McAleenan, including calling for a change to a court settlement, known as the Flores agreement, that requires children be held in immigration detention for no longer than 20 days.
-The administration wants to be able to hold them for longer periods.
+Morgan hit some of the same points as McAleenan, including calling for a change to a court settlement, known as the Flores agreement, that requires that children be held in immigration detention for no longer than 20 days.
+The administration wants to be able to hold them for longer.

 “We want to be able to hold families and kids for as long as it takes to get through the immigration proceedings, which history shows ... is about 50 to 60 days,” Morgan said.

-The apprehensions include people CBP refers to as inadmissibles, people they encounter at ports of entry and are seeking lawful admission but are denied the admission.
+The apprehensions include people CBP refers to as inadmissibles, people they encounter at ports of entry and are seeking lawful admission but are denied.

 The Morning Rundown